JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

     ```

     * `StateFlow` here extends the `Flow` interface but has a single value or state.
-    * The private backing property `_greetingList` ensures that just the read-only `greetingList` is  accessible
+    * The private backing property `_greetingList` ensures that only clients of this class can access the read-only `greetingList` property.
-      to clients of this class.

 4. In the `init` function of the View Model, collect all the strings from the `Greeting().greet()` flow: